IBM-AI-Hardware-Center/AiMOS/docsrc/aimos-ddlrun.rst

 Create a batch job
 ^^^^^^^^^^^^^^^^^^

 This is the sample script that you can customize to your environment.
 This script specifies that you want to have two nodes with 6GPU per node and 6 tasks per node.
+You want to run tensorflow2_keras_mnist.py.
+Let's call this script **batch-job.sh**.

 .. code:: bash